WebOrigami/docs/src/content/core/intro.md

 import { FunctionGraph } from "@graphorigami/origami";

-// Create an explorable function with a domain. export default new FunctionGraph(
+// Create an async graph for a function with a domain. export default new FunctionGraph(
   (key) => `Hello, ${key}. [from a function]`, ["Alice", "Bob", "Carol"]